Introduction

 Better Newsletter Integration

-Mailchimp and similar platforms can display the full article content inside campaigns.
+Mailchimp and similar platforms can display full article content inside campaigns.

 Media Support